-18.5.2 Natural Features - Natural features and areas to be preserved, protected, restored, and enhanced where feasible:

-- 1. Retain existing healthy native trees, vegetation, rock outcrops and soil wherever possible. - 4.
-Narrower manoeuvering aisles, fewer and smaller parking spaces can be considered where natural areas are being conserved.
+- 18.5.2 Natural Features Natural features and areas to be preserved, protected, restored, and enhanced where feasible: - 1.
+Retain existing healthy native trees, vegetation, rock outcrops and soil wherever possible.

-18.5.3 Biodiversity - Landscaping features that will protect, restore and enhance biodiversity.
-Where feasible:

-- 2. In residential locations plan for 'nature out front'; for new landscaping in front and exterior side yards use a variety of site-appropriate, native species; thereby contributing positively to pedestrian friendly urban streets, future greenways and habitat enhanced corridors. - 9.
+- 4. Narrower manoeuvering aisles, fewer and smaller parking spaces can be considered where natural areas are being conserved. - 18.5.3 Biodiversity Landscaping features that will protect, restore and enhance biodiversity.
+Where feasible: - 2.
+In residential locations plan for 'nature out front'; for new landscaping in front and exterior side yards use a variety of site-appropriate, native species; thereby contributing positively to pedestrian friendly urban streets, future greenways and habitat enhanced corridors. - 9.
 Locate civil servicing pipes/lines under driveways or other paved areas to minimize tree root damage.
 (Note that the majority of trees have their roots in the top 0.6 m of the soil). - 10.
 Design retaining wall spacing and landscape planting areas of sufficient width and depth to support plantings (eg. provide larger spaces for trees). - 11.
-Support the daylighting of portions of the stormwater system for enhanced habitat.

-18.5.5 Drainage and Erosion - Measures to control drainage and shoreline erosion.
-Where it is reasonable:

-- 1. Preserve, restore and enhance treed areas.
+Support the daylighting of portions of the stormwater system for enhanced habitat. - 18.5.5 Drainage and Erosion Measures to control drainage and shoreline erosion.
+Where it is reasonable: - 1.
+Preserve, restore and enhance treed areas.
 Trees are the most effective form of absorbent landscaping due to their extensive root zones and their ability to both absorb water from the soil and intercept precipitation on leaves, needles and branches.
-Consider that native conifers are well adapted to local wet winters. - 2.
-Reduce the impact of surges in stormwater on shorelines by designing on-site stormwater retention systems to contain the first 3 centimetres [1.25 inches] of precipitation on site, per precipitation event; and incorporating rainwater collection systems into roof design and landscaping. - 4.
+Consider that native conifers are well adapted to local wet winters. - 4.
 Maximize the ratio of planted and pervious surfaces to unplanted surfaces, and design paved areas to direct water towards vegetated areas, to help reduce surface run off.
-Where paved surfaces are needed, intersperse with drought resistant vegetation and trees, to help absorb stormwater, provide shade and reduce the local heat island effect.

-OCP Section 24 - Development Permit Area No. 7 - Energy Conservation and Greenhouse Gas Reduction - is designated for the purposes of energy conservation and greenhouse gas reduction.
+Where paved surfaces are needed, intersperse with drought resistant vegetation and trees, to help absorb stormwater, provide shade and reduce the local heat island effect. - OCP Section 24 Development Permit Area No. 7 Energy Conservation and Greenhouse Gas Reduction is designated for the purposes of energy conservation and greenhouse gas reduction. - 24.5.1 Siting of buildings and structures.
+Where it is feasible: - 1.
+Orient buildings to take advantage of site specific climate conditions, in terms of solar access and wind flow; design massing and solar orientation for optimum passive performance. - 2.
+Build new developments compactly, considering the solar penetration and passive performance provided for neighbouring sites, and avoid shading adjacent to usable outdoor open spaces. - 4.
+Provide space for pleasant pedestrian pathways between buildings. - 5.
+Strategically site buildings to sustain and increase the community's urban forest tree canopy cover. - 6.
+Provide space for significant landscaping including varying heights of trees, shrubs and ground covers.

-24.5.1 Siting of buildings and structures.
+24.5.2 Form and exterior design of buildings and structures.
 Where it is feasible: